Epstein-Barr virus

 Extranodal NK/T Cell Lymphoma: Understanding Your Pathology Report

-Extranodal NK/T cell lymphoma is a rare and aggressive cancer of the immune system.
-It starts in either natural killer (NK) cells or T cells — two closely related types of white blood cells that normally identify and destroy infected or abnormal cells.
-The word “extranodal” means that the lymphoma typically begins outside the lymph …
+Extranodal NK/T cell lymphoma is a rare, fast-growing cancer of the immune system.
+It starts in either natural killer (NK) cells or T cells, two closely related types of white blood cells that normally identify and destroy infected or abnormal cells.
+The word “extranodal” means that the lymphoma typically begins outside the lymph nodes, most …

 Read More »